 For the topping

 1 19 oz can crushed pineapple drained.
-I drain this in a strainer and leave it for a few hours, pressing out all the liquid.
-I feel that well drained pineapple gives the topping a nicer texture.
+(Leave to drian in a strainer overnight, pressing out all the liquid.
+Well drained pineapple gives the topping a good texture)

-200 grams coconut.
+200 grams dessicated coconut.
 This can be found in the baking ingredients aisle of your supermarket.
-I use the unsweetened version.
-Use the one which says medium size.
-This gives a better texture.
+Use the unsweetened version.
+I prefer the one that says medium size.

 1/2 cup butter (melted in the microwave)